kubikaugustyn/MindustryToolkit/README.md

 You can create user 'accounts', quickly switch between them in-game without restarting your client, it will only kick you from server and reconnect back, so server can be told different UUID => different player

-Account has 2 parameters
+Account has 3 parameters

 - Name - Player's name
+- USID - Player's USID (Unique Server IDentificator - the identity server checks, unique for every IP address)
-- UUID - Player's UUID (the identity server checks)
+- UUID - Player's UUID (Unique User IDentificator, unique for every player - same for all servers)

-If you manage to get somebody's UUID, you can create user with his name and UUID he gave you and pretend to be him, it's like stealing somebody's Minecraft account, BUT the UUID is only working on one server, normal user has unique UUID on every single server, you can read your UUID for server with this code in console:
+If you manage to get somebody's USID and/or UUID, you can create user with his name and USID he gave you and pretend to be him, it's like stealing somebody's Minecraft account, BUT the USID is only working on one server, normal user has unique USID on every single server, you can read your USID for server with this code in console:

 ```javascript
 // To get your Sectorized uuid you do this: